nehal458059-hue/todo-application-mern/README.md

-# todo-application-mern
-To-Do application using React, Node.js, MongoDB and JSON
+# To-Do Application (React + Node.js + MongoDB)

+This is a full-stack To-Do application developed using React for frontend, Node.js and Express for backend, and MongoDB for database.
+Data is exchanged using JSON format.